spsforks/ziglang-zig-wiki/Self-Hosted-Compiler-Meetings.md

-Once per week, organized by @kubkon.
+**The meetings happen weekly, every Thursday at 22.00 CET / 21.00 UTC / 13.00 PST**

 Edit this wiki to get your agenda item for next week added.

 ## 2021-02-04
 ### Agenda